coreapostrophe/bivot/README.md

 # 🤖 Bivot - Discord Bot

 A Bivo Discord bot built with TypeScript and deployed on Cloudflare Workers.
+This is a monorepo containing multiple packages for different bot functionalities.

+## 📁 Project Structure

+This monorepo uses [Turbo](https://turbo.build/) for build orchestration and contains the following packages:

+- `packages/interactions` - Main Discord bot interactions package with slash commands and event handling

 ## 🤝 Contributing